gambolputty/wiktionary-de-parser/README.md

 ## Features

-- Extracts: flexion tables, genus, IPA, language, lemma, part of speech (basic), syllables, raw Wikitext
+- Extracts flexion tables, genus, IPA, language, lemma, part of speech (basic), syllables, raw Wikitext
 - Allows you to add your own extraction methods (pass them as argument)
 - Yields per section, not per page (a word can have multiple meanings --> multiple sections of a Wiktionary pages)